Hair Wash Instructions

 Check out our Hair Help Resource Guide for additional important information.

-It is highly likely that your current shampoo, conditioner, hairspray or other styling product contains some type of petrochemical polymer—a PVP vinyl, acrylate, silicone, carbomer, or hydrolyzed synthetic protein (soy, wheat, oat) polymer—all of which add a coating to the hair to make damaged hair appear undamaged.
-These plastic polymers also glue broken hairs together.
-Since polymers are difficult to remove with a gentle clay cleanser, it usually takes several washings to completely remove these gummy, oily residues from the hair.
-As these materials are being removed from the hair, hair may feel stiff, sticky or dry.
+It is highly likely that your current shampoo, conditioner, hairspray or other styling product contains some type of petrochemical polymer—a PVP vinyl, acrylate, silicone, carbomer, or hydrolyzed synthetic protein (soy, wheat, oat "protein") plastic polymer, emulsifying wax or hydrogenated fatty acid—all of which add a coating to the hair to make damaged hair appear undamaged.
+These plastic polymers make watery products thicker and also glue damaged, broken hairs together.
+Since these plastic synthetic protein and petrochemical polymers are difficult to remove with a gentle clay cleanser, it usually takes several washings to completely remove these gummy, oily residues from the hair.
+We highly recommend utilizing our Speed-The-Detox process to aid folks in making a speedier detox transition and the instructions for the Speed Process can be found in this Hair Wash Instructions page.
+As these plastic polymers and waxy materials are being removed from the hair during the initial hair detox process, the hair may feel stiff, sticky or dry.
 It may even be a bit more difficult to comb out, especially if it’s long.
-This is because some of the coating agents that you’re trying to remove also act as detanglers.
+This is because some of the plastic coating agents that you’re trying to remove also act as slippery detanglers.
 Until your hair is fully detoxed, allow a bit of extra time for washing and combing.
 Be patient and treat it with a little extra care—a simple wooden comb or natural-bristle wood brush will help.
 During detox you may notice a few more hairs in your hairbrush as the polymer glues are removed—this is normal.

 Because the majority of synthetic detergents are designed to have anti-static properties, when you stop using detergent shampoos you may experience some static electricity in the first few weeks.
 The static problem can be addressed by switching to wood brushes with natural (or wooden) bristles and wooden combs instead of plastic ones.
 It will also help to avoid static-causing situations such as blow-drying your hair and wearing synthetic fiber (petrochemical plastics—nylon, polyester, acrylic, etc.) clothing.
 All of these transitional inconveniences will gradually disappear as you continue to use the mud Hair Wash.
 In the detox phase, you might use a spritz of high-quality spring or sparkling water or an apple cider vinegar/water rinse after washing with the mud Hair Wash to help minimize static buildup.